Good Night (The Simpsons): Origins

-Groening first conceived of the Simpsons in the lobby of James L. Brooks' office.
+Matt Groening first conceived of the Simpsons in the lobby of James L. Brooks' office.
 He had been called in to pitch a series of animated shorts, and had intended to present his Life in Hell series.
 When he realized that animating Life in Hell would require him to rescind publication rights for his life's work, Groening decided to go in another direction.
 He hurriedly sketched out his version of a dysfunctional family, and named the characters after his own family.
-Bart was modeled after Groening's older brother, Mark, but given a different name that was chosen as an anagram of "brat."
+Bart was modeled after Groening's older brother, Mark, but given a different name that was chosen as an anagram of "brat".

 Production

 This short was written and storyboarded by Groening.
 Animation on the short began March 23, 1987.
 The family was crudely drawn, because Groening had submitted basic sketches to the animators, assuming they would clean them up; instead they just traced over his drawings.
 It was produced at Klasky Csupo, with Wesley Archer, David Silverman, and Bill Kopp being animators.

 The episode is sometimes considered to be the first episode of season 0 of The Simpsons.
 The show's production number is MG01.
-11 seconds of the short were cut in syndication airings.
-The short consisted of four segments, lasting 24, 15, 33, and 33 seconds, respectively.
-After the short plays from start to finish in "The Simpsons 138th Episode Spectacular", Troy McClure, who now has a look of disbelief on his face, as though he has never seen the clip before, covers his expression with an awkward laugh and insincerely comments 'They haven't changed a bit, have they', a comment on how the characters' appearance and personalities had altered from the shorts to the airing of that episode.
+Eleven seconds of the short were cut in syndication airings.
+The short consists of four segments, lasting 24, 15, 33, and 33 seconds, respectively.
+After the short plays from start to finish in "The Simpsons 138th Episode Spectacular", Troy McClure, who now has a look of disbelief on his face, as though he has never seen the clip before, covers his expression with an awkward laugh and insincerely comments "They haven't changed a bit, have they?", a comment on how the characters' appearance and personalities had altered from the shorts to the airing of that episode.